wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 ## System Requirements

 This model uses GNU MCSim version 6.1.0, along with R and R Studio.
-The GNU MCSim code is included in this repository in the MCSim directory, and is compiled directly from R. The software has been tested on maxOS Mojave 10.14.6 and Linux [ADD VERSION].
-No non-standard hardware is required.
+The GNU MCSim code is included in this repository in the MCSim directory, and is compiled directly from R. The software has been tested on maxOS Mojave 10.14.6 and Linux version 2.6.32-754.31.1.el6.x86_64 (mockbuild@x86-01.bsys.centos.org) (gcc version 4.4.7 20120313 (Red Hat 4.4.7-23) (GCC) ).
+No non-standard software or hardware is required.

 The R version and package information is as follows: